 This report provides an overview of Living Wage developments globally and identifies the legal frameworks that have evolved to support the Living Wage lobby.

 This report presents a snapshot of current thinking about the concept of a Living Wage around the world based on discussions during seven roundtable events held between February and August 2015.
-Participants in the roundtables represented a broad spectrum of business, government and society, including employers, worker representatives, academics, campaign groups and other parties interested in the Living Wage concept.
 The report proposes a set of broad principles that can be used both globally and locally when entering into multi-party discussions on the Living Wage.

 A number of Living Wage employers, multi stakeholder agencies and other interested parties including Burberry, HSBC and Oxfam have come together to discuss harnessing the increasing interest to address in-work poverty across all sectors and multiple geographies, as part of a unified, global process.